 - Camera: Taiwan is a beautiful country with loads of photo ops around every bend.
 Don’t forget to pack a good camera to document all your favorite bits.
 I never go anywhere without my Olympus OM-D E-M10 Mark II mirrorless camera.
 It takes gorgeous photos and weighs a lot less than a bulky DSLR.

-- Action Camera/ drone: If you’re looking for a good action camera, you can’t go wrong with a lightweight Go Pro Hero, while this DJI Mavic Mini will take your videography skills to the next level.
+- Action Camera/ drone: If you’re looking for a good action camera, you can’t go wrong with a lightweight Go Pro Hero, while this DJI mini drone will take your videography skills to the next level.

 Clothing & Accessories

-I’m not going to tell how many pairs of jeans or how many t’s or sundresses to pack for Taiwan, as I’m sure you can figure that out independently.
-Instead, I’ll share all the essential items you’ll need to make your trip easier.
+I’m not going to tell you how many pairs of jeans or sundresses to pack for Taiwan—you’ve probably got that covered.
+But there are a few essential items that’ll make your trip a whole lot easier.

-Before we get to that, it’s important to understand the climate.
-Taiwan has a subtropical climate, so the weather can vary greatly depending on when you visit.
-Here’s a quick look at the seasons:
+Before we get to that, though, it’s important to understand the climate.
+Taiwan has a subtropical climate, which means the weather can vary quite a lot depending on when you visit.
+Here’s a quick breakdown of what to expect each season:

 - Summer (June – Aug): Summer in Taiwan is scorching hot and humid, with temperatures often hitting 35°C or more during July and August.
+While summer is a great time to hit the island’s best beaches, it’s not the best time to visit if you’re not used to high humidity.
 Make sure you pack light, breathable clothing.

 - However, no matter when you visit Taiwan, be prepared for the rain.
 May marks the arrival of the plum rains, and it can rain for days!
 June to October is typhoon season, so don’t rule out torrential rain.